Data-Driven Minimax Optimization with Expectation Constraints: Basic Primal-Dual Algorithm.

-is a bounded constant. \end{PR} We defer the detailed proofs to Appendix Section \ref{sec:app_A2}.
-The above result implies that by choosing appropriate step-sizes, the dual iterates $\{ (\lambda_t,\gamma_t)\}_{t=1}^N$ are indeed uniformly bounded.
-By combining this key result with Theorem \ref{thm:1}, we characterize the convergence behavior of the gap function $Q(z_t,z)$ as follows:
+\end{proposition} } The detailed proof is deferred to Appendix Section \ref{sec:app_A2}.
+By combining this key result with Theorem \ref{thm:1}, we can characterize the convergence behavior of the gap function $Q(z_t,z)$ in the following theorem.